DiveSight/dive-topology/README.md

 ### FUNCTIONAL GROUPS

 The functional groups we chose so far are declared in life/groups/.json.
-We don't actually really use the content of these files at all anymore since we now have taxonomy data - so the actual content is legacy - but declaring the groups is important.
+We don't use the content of these files since we now have taxonomy data - so the content is legacy.
 These are the functional groups we chose:

 - corals
 - kelp